TimberCreekComputerScience/BarakL-Abode/Codeforces/Codeforces Round -511/Readme.md

 ## Problem A

-integer answers one, two, three
+Declare integer answers: one, two, three

 Default all answers to 1

 if(n%3==2) then set two to 2

 print one, two, n-(one+two)

 ## Problem B